Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 That was good for a variety of things.

-It definitely broadened me out.
+That definitely brought in me out.

 market from,